-This Tool addresses the issue of HRDD in humanitarian operations in Northwest Syria.
-It brings together international law and humanitarian expertise to provide an in-depth analysis that aims to support the operations of humanitarian NGOs in Northwest Syria.
+This Tool addresses the issue of HRDD in humanitarian operations in Syria.
+It brings together international law and humanitarian expertise to provide an in-depth analysis that aims to support the operations of humanitarian NGOs in Syria.

+The data collection phase relied on the results of a questionnaire addressing the issues previously identified in the initial five sectors.
+The questionnaire was developed by an expert of humanitarian operations in Northwest Syria and received replies from 10 NGOs working in Northwest Syria.
+The results formed the base of the HRDD Tool.
 The survey covered various aspects of human rights considerations in humanitarian work, including organizational policies, accountability mechanisms, inclusion practices, and sector-specific concerns.
 It remains limited by its small size: four INGOs and six LNGOs.
-The surveyed organisations are among the largest operating in northwest Syria and they cover the previously mentioned sectors of humanitarian operations.
-Self-reported data may be subject to bias.
+The surveyed organisations were among the largest operating in Northwest Syria and they covered the previously mentioned sectors of humanitarian operations.
+In addition, self-reported data remains subject to bias.

-The questionnaire aimed to better understand each organization’s policies and procedures, the level of accountability to affected populations, and level of inclusion and accessibility.
-It also targeted project design and implementation, with a focus on environmental considerations.
-Monitoring and evaluation processes were also explored, in addition to questions that were sector specific.
-Additionally, the outcome of a validation workshop held in November 2024, contributed to the HRDD Tool’s further development and refinement.The workshop served to 1) ensure a common understanding of the international legal framework applicable in Northwest Syria; 2) discuss key human rights issues that humanitarian organizations face while planning and implementing projects in the region; 3) identify existing mitigation strategies; and 4) present, test, and collect feedback on the HRDD Tool.
-A total of 21 representatives from 15 humanitarian organizations5 operating in Northwest Syria participated in the workshop.
+Additionally, the outcome of a validation workshop held in Gaziantep in November 2024, contributed to the HRDD Toolโs further development and refinement.
+The workshop served to 1) ensure a common understanding of the international legal framework applicable in Northwest Syria; 2) discuss key human rights issues that humanitarian organizations face while planning and implementing projects in the region; 3) identify existing mitigation strategies; and 4) present, test, and collect feedback on the HRDD Tool.
+A total of 21 representatives from 15 humanitarian organizations operating in Northwest Syria participated in the workshop.[5]
 The majority of participants (13 out of 15) reported being active in the protection sector, while eight organizations are involved in healthcare, eight in education, eight in shelter, and six in WASH.
-In addition, the validation workshop highlighted the importance of the food security sector, which is added to the matrix next to the already mentioned 5 sectors.
+In addition, the validation workshop highlighted the importance of integrating the food security sector.

 4. Global Shelter Cluster, Housing, Land and Property Rights in Shelter: Due Diligence Guideline (2024) available at <https://sheltercluster.s3.eu-central-1.amazonaws.com/public/docs/hlp_xb_turkey_due_diligence_guidelines_final.pdf>